cavai-research/Adonis-Queue/README.md

 ## Why queue?

-When application grows big there might be CPU heavy tasks that should be thrown off from main event loop, long running tasks outside of HTTP context or certain jobs should be executed at certain time, then queueing jobs is perfect solution
+When application grows big there might be CPU heavy tasks that should be thrown off from main event loop, long-running tasks outside of HTTP context or certain jobs should be executed at certain time, then queueing jobs is perfect solution

 Adonis queue provider makes using queues a lot easier and cleaner